At Elmtree we demonstrate tolerance, respect and acceptance.

 There are twice yearly school fayres and the children and parents are very generous in their support of time and donations.
 The children enjoy finding out which class has won the longest bottle line award.

-Every week we recognise children's achievements in a virtual Celebration Assembly.
-(Prior to Covid 19 Parents, family members and friends were invited to celebrate with us in school).
+Every week we recognise children's achievements in a Celebration Assembly.
 Children receive certificates for fabulous work or behaviour.
-There are also awards given by Lunchtime Teachers for being helpful, brave and being a good friend.
+We collate and celebrate house points collected during the week, house captains change the winning colours.
+We also recognise which class has collected the most playground points on the top playground.
 Children are encouraged to bring in certificates and awards from home to share with the rest of the school.

 Please see our Community pages for more information on how children at Elmtree engage with the local community. http://www.elmtreeschoolandnursery.co.uk/topic/community